i2b2-omop/i2o-transform/README.md

 #### Additionally under development:
 * Support for transforming unit codes into OMOP standard vocabulary
+* Putting correct provider codes in all the clinical data tables (currently 0, unknown)

 ### Installation guide:
 1. Create a database for your OMOP tables and perform the next three major numbered steps on that database.